jserv/amacc/README.md

 There are 2 execution modes AMaCC implements:
 * Just-in-Time compiler (JITC) for ARM backend
-* Generate valid Executable and Linkable Format (ELF) executables
+* Generate valid GNU/Linux executables with Executable and Linkable Format (ELF)

 It is worth mentioning that AMaCC is designed to compile the minimal subset of C required to self-host with the above execution modes.
 For